kata198/AdvancedHTMLParser/README.rst

 The AdvancedHTMLParser has:

-	filter / filterAnd      - Perform a filter query on all nodes in this document, returning a TagCollection of elements matching ALL criteria
+	filter / filterAnd      \- Perform a filter query on all nodes in this document, returning a TagCollection of elements matching ALL criteria

-	filterOr                - Perform a filter query on all nodes in this document, returning a TagCollection of elements matching ANY criteria
+	filterOr                \- Perform a filter query on all nodes in this document, returning a TagCollection of elements matching ANY criteria

 Every AdvancedTag has:

-	filter / filterAnd      - Perform a filter query on this nodes and all sub-nodes, returning a TagCollection of elements matching ALL criteria
+	filter / filterAnd      \- Perform a filter query on this nodes and all sub\-nodes, returning a TagCollection of elements matching ALL criteria

-	filterOr                - Perform a filter query on this nodes and all sub-nodes, returning a TagCollection of elements matching ANY criteria
+	filterOr                \- Perform a filter query on this nodes and all sub\-nodes, returning a TagCollection of elements matching ANY criteria

 Every TagCollection has:

-	filter / filterAnd      - Perform a filter query on JUST the nodes contained within this list (no children), returning a TagCollection of elements matching ALL criteria
+	filter / filterAnd      \- Perform a filter query on JUST the nodes contained within this list (no children), returning a TagCollection of elements matching ALL criteria

-	filterOr                - Perform a filter query on JUST the nodes contained within this list (no children), returning a TagCollection of elements matching ANY criteria
+	filterOr                \- Perform a filter query on JUST the nodes contained within this list (no children), returning a TagCollection of elements matching ANY criteria

-	filterAll / filterAllAnd - Perform a filter query on the nodes contained within this list, and all of their sub-nodes, returning a TagCollection of elements matching ALL criteria
+	filterAll / filterAllAnd \- Perform a filter query on the nodes contained within this list, and all of their sub\-nodes, returning a TagCollection of elements matching ALL criteria

-	filterAllOr              - Perform a filter query on the nodes contained within this list, and all of their sub-nodes, returning a TagCollection of elements matching ANY criteria
+	filterAllOr              \- Perform a filter query on the nodes contained within this list, and all of their sub\-nodes, returning a TagCollection of elements matching ANY criteria